anon767/Otter/otter/README.md

 When writing a new module, e.g., `NewModule.ml`, put the file into a module pack directory, and add a reference to it in the corresponding `.mlpack` file.
-If the module provides a new Cil feature, add it to the `runotter.ml` driver:
+If the module provides a new CIL feature, add it to the `runotter.ml` driver:

     (* in src/runotter.ml *)
     Cilly.run [